Loev06/Peripheral/README.md

 *(Currently running on a 2GHz `Odroid N2+`)*

 ## Rating estimations
+Rating estimate of version `1.0.0`:
-`~1836` CCRL blitz, based on a small gauntlet against three engines in the CCRL pool
+`~1960` CCRL blitz, based on SPRT against a previous version and some other engines.

-`~1950` Lichess (all time controls).
-Probably not representative outside of Lichess, since the bot plays on relatively weak hardware, sometimes against human players, etc. etc.
+`~1990` Lichess (all time controls).
+Probably not representative outside of Lichess, since the bot plays on relatively weak hardware, potentially against cherry-picking bots, etc. etc.

+SPRT results and ELO calculations can be found [here](https://github.com/Loev06/Rust-Chess-Engine/blob/main/CCRL%20Rating%20Estimate.txt).

 ## Search features: